Samsung Android 11 update: These devices have One UI 3.0 - 9to5Google

 Galaxy S20 FE

 While this Android 11 update has yet to hit the US, the Galaxy S20 FE did start picking up its One UI 3.0 update in Russia on December 18, with the UK, India, and Germany also seeing updates.
-As of December 7, the update is starting to roll out in the US as well.
-The rollout is expected to continue in other countries over the coming weeks.
+As of December 7, the update is rolling out in the US as well with all major carriers pushing updates as of January 18th.
+At this point, it appears that the update has reached a nearly full rollout across the globe.

 Galaxy Note 20 Series